 How do I watch?

-Apple TV+ will be built into the Apple TV app, which is being overhauled this May.
-The new Apple TV app will provide access to Apple TV+ content right alongside content from third-party providers, with new machine learning and AI techniques used to recommend content that's perfect for you.
+Apple TV+ is built into the Apple TV app, which was overhauled earlier in 2019.
+The Apple TV app will provide access to Apple TV+ content right alongside content from third-party providers, with machine learning and AI techniques used to recommend content that's perfect for you.